 The Clipper was a splurge in terms of price, as Airstream wanted to give customers the very best.
 Marketed towards those who wanted the highest-end product, the price ranged from $1,465 to $5,200.
 The Clipper’s most well-known customers were political leaders and Hollywood celebrities.
 Other smaller travel trailer models were also introduced in the 1930s, but the Clipper’s durability stood the test of time.

 Although production numbers for the Airstream Clipper are unknown, it is estimated that less than 15 still exist today.
-One of those Clippers, a 1938 model affectionately known as “Old Grand Dad,” will be on display at the Airstream Heritage Center opening this summer.
+One of those Clippers, a 1938 model affectionately known as “Old Grand Dad,” will be on display at the future Airstream Heritage Center opening this year.

 Looking to dig even further into Airstream's long history?
-Read stories about NASA, traveling across the world, vintage models, and much more in our History blog.
+Learn more about the upcoming exhibits in the Airstream Heritage Center.